openstack-archive/wsme/doc/types.rst

 Complex types are structured types.
 They are defined as simple python classes and will be mapped to adequate structured types in the various protocols.

+A base class for structured types is proposed, :class:`wsme.types.Base`, but is not mandatory.
+The only thing it add is a default constructor.

 The attributes that are set at the class level will be used by WSME to discover the structure.
 These attributes can be: